-Portugal’s prime minister Pedro Passos Coelho said on Wednesday that he was “confident” he could remain in power despite the resignation of two of his ministers and the possible withdrawal of a party from his coalition.
+Portugal’s prime minister, Pedro Passos Coelho, has said he is “confident” he can stay in power despite the resignation of two of his ministers and the possible withdrawal of a party from his ruling coalition.

-“I hope this internal crisis can be overcome very quickly,” Passos Coelho told reporters in Germany’s capital Berlin where he was attending a summit of European leaders about youth unemployment.
+“I hope this internal crisis can be overcome very quickly,” Passos Coelho told reporters in Germany’s capital, Berlin, where he was attending a summit about youth unemployment.

-The conservative premier’s political survival hinges on his junior coalition partner which, after hours of talks earlier in the day, hadn’t decided yet whether to continue to support the government.
+The conservative premier’s political survival hinges on his junior coalition partners who, after hours of talks earlier in the day, hadn’t decided yet whether or not to continue to support him.

-The party’s leader, Paulo Portas, tendered his resignation as foreign minister on Tuesday which Passos Coelho refused to accept.
+The smaller party’s leader, Paulo Portas, tendered his resignation as foreign minister on Tuesday.
+Passos Coelho has refused to accept it.

-Portas’ Christian Democrats, who have 10 percent of the seats in parliament, formed a coalition with the liberal conservatives in June 2011 when the latter fell eight seats short of an outright majority in elections.
+Portas’ Christian Democrats, who have 10 percent of the seats in parliament, formed a coalition with Passos Coelho’s liberal conservatives in June 2011, when the latter fell eight seats short of an outright majority in parliamentary elections.

-Passos Coelho hopes to stave off early elections which could see the Socialists return to power.
-They had a 12 percent point lead over the ruling party in a recent survey.
+Passos Coelho hopes to stave off early elections, which could see the Socialists return to power.
+They had a 12-point lead over the ruling party in a recent survey.

 Although the left initially backed economic and fiscal reforms, it has become increasingly critical of austerity as popular resistance mounted.